-Soil: Mainly Clay, rich of marine shells Elevation: 200 meters (656 feet) Age of vines: 12-year-old vines
+Soil: Mainly Clay, rich of marine shells Elevation: 200 meters (656 feet) Age of vines: 6 to 12-year-old vines

-Vinification: Hand-harvest in late September, early October.
-Separate vinification for each gape variety.
+Vinification: Hand-harvest in mid-September.
+Separate vinification of each grape variety.
 The grapes are gently destemmed, crushed and placed inside specialized stainless-steel tanks, for 10 days.
 Alcoholic fermentation takes place through indigenous yeasts living on the skin.

-The wine ages for 4 months in cement tanks where the malolactic fermentation takes place followed by 12 months in Slavonian wooden barrels and finally 6 months in bottle.
+The wine ages for 4 months in cement tank where the malolactic fermentation takes place, followed by 12 months in Slavonian wooden barrels.
+Blend of both wines and ageing for another 6 months in cement before the wine is bottled.